Making REAL Sourdough

 My Sourdough Routine

 We haven’t really bought much bread at all since the first loaf came out of the oven in Sept 2018!
 I ended up making bread most days and settled into a nice baking rhythm of mixing the dough in the morning, shaping it in the evening, and baking the following morning.
 It really is a great way to relax and de-stress from the demands of family life and the daytime teaching job.
 I’ve heard people describe it as meditative, and can certainly relate to that in some ways, but for me it’s just the sheer joy and satisfaction I get from handling the dough and producing such tasty, good-looking bread!
-Each loaf takes 24-36 hours for me to produce (depending on the ambient temperature, and how I can squeeze the process in around my other commitments) and this is the mark of truly authentic sourdough - made by hand in small batches and fermented slowly.
+Each loaf takes about 40 hours for me to produce (depending on the ambient temperature, and how I can squeeze the process in around my other commitments) and this is the mark of truly authentic sourdough - made by hand in small batches and fermented slowly.
 It is made with just three ingredients: flour, water and salt.
 No commercial baking yeast is added and there aren't any of those other nasty chemicals that mass-produced bread has to artificially speed up production and superficially extend the shelf life - check the ingredients list on your normal bread!

 Try My Sourdough